danhnguyen123/azure-function-terraform/README.md

 ## Setup

-In order to run the project you'll need to preprare the credential for Terraform to provision resources in Azure Terraform offer some of ways to get it, in this project we will authenticate Azure using a [Service Principal with a Client Secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)
+In order to run the project you'll need to preprare the credential for Terraform to provisioning resources in Azure Terraform offer some of ways to get it, in this project we will authenticate Azure using a [Service Principal with a Client Secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)

 ### Creating a Service Principal in the Azure Portal